Yuli Gurriel Player Props: Marlins vs. Angels

-The Miami Marlins, including Yuli Gurriel (.368 batting average in his past 10 games), battle starter Shohei Ohtani and the Los Angeles Angels at Angel Stadium of Anaheim, Saturday at 10:07 PM ET.
+The Miami Marlins, including Yuli Gurriel and his .514 slugging percentage in past 10 games, including three extra-base hits but no homers), battle starting pitcher Patrick Sandoval and the Los Angeles Angels at Angel Stadium of Anaheim, Sunday at 4:07 PM ET.

-He had two hits (going 2-for-5) in his most recent appearance against the Angels.
+In his last game, he went 1-for-3 with an RBI against the Angels.

 Yuli Gurriel Game Info & Props vs. the Angels